Nastel/tnt4j-streams/README.md

 **NOTE:** modules list should be without spaces after comma!

-Issuing these commands, maven will build only `tnt4j-streams-core`, `tnt4j-streams-samples` and `tnt4j-streams--distribution` modules.
+Issuing these commands, Maven will build only `tnt4j-streams-core`, `tnt4j-streams-samples` and `tnt4j-streams--distribution` modules.

-Release assemblies are built to `../build/tnt4j-streams` directory.
+Release assemblies are built to `build/` directory.

-**NOTE:** sometimes maven fails to correctly handle dependencies.
-If dependency configuration looks fine, but maven still complains about missing dependencies try to delete local maven repository by hand: e.g., on MS Windows delete contents of `c:\Users\[username]\.m2\repository` directory.
+**NOTE:** sometimes Maven fails to correctly handle dependencies.
+If dependency configuration looks fine, but Maven still complains about missing dependencies try to delete local Maven repository by hand: e.g., on MS Windows delete contents of `c:\Users\[username]\.m2\repository` directory.

 **NOTE:** in case you are using Java 9 as your compiler and getting `java.lang.NoClassDefFoundError: javax/xml/bind/JAXBException`, add